 By the end of the show, Spada had the entire audience singing parts for her and forming a queue to buy the EP “My Mood Changes” (recommended, including a version of Kylie Minogues “In Your Eyes”).
 I get the feeling there will be many more queues before long.

 Kiss & Drive have a number of dates in Belgium and Italy in March and April 2012.
-See Kiss & Drive on MySpace for details.
+See Kiss & Drive for details.